JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 ## Virtual Geometry in Bevy

 Now that the background is out of the way, lets talk about Bevy.
 For Bevy 0.14, I've written an initial implementation that largely copies the basic ideas of how Nanite works, without implementing every single optimization and technique.
-Currently, the feature is called meshlets.
+Currently, the feature is called meshlets (likely to change to virtual_geometry or something else in the future).
 In a minute, I'll get into the actual frame breakdown and code for meshlets, but first lets start with the user-facing API.

 Users wanting to use meshlets should compile with the `meshlet` cargo feature at runtime, and `meshlet_processor` cargo feature for pre-processing meshes (again, more on how that works later) into the special meshlet-specific format the meshlet renderer uses.

-Enabling the meshlet feature unlocks a new module: `bevy::pbr::experimental::meshlet`.
+Enabling the `meshlet` feature unlocks a new module: `bevy::pbr::experimental::meshlet`.

-Users should first call `MeshletMesh::from_mesh()` (again, you need the `meshlet_processor` feature enabled) to pre-process their mesh.
-This step is _very_ slow, and should be done once ahead of time, and then saved to a meshlet_mesh file.
-Unfortunately, due to [missing capabilities](https://github.com/bevyengine/bevy/discussions/13078) in Bevy's asset system, there's currently no easy way to just automatically convert a whole GLTF using Bevy's built-in asset processing feature.

-Next, add `MeshletPlugin` to your app:
+First step, add `MeshletPlugin` to your app:

 ```rust
 app.add_plugins(MeshletPlugin);
 ```

+Next, preprocess your `Mesh` into a `MeshletMesh`.
+Currently, this needs to be done manually via  `MeshletMesh::from_mesh()` (again, you need the `meshlet_processor` feature enabled).
+This step is _very_ slow, and should be done once ahead of time, and then saved to an asset file.
+Note that there are limitations on the types of meshes and materials supported, make sure to read the docs.

+I'm also in the [middle of working on](https://github.com/bevyengine/bevy/pull/13431) an asset processor system to automatically convert entire glTF scenes, but it's not quite ready yet.

 Now, spawn your entities.
 In the same vein as `MeshMaterialBundle`, there's a `MeshletMeshMaterialBundle`, which uses a `MeshletMesh` instead of the typical `Mesh`.